dar1enyang/Data-Modeling-PostgreSQL/README.md

 ##Schema for Song Played Analysis

-Using the song and log datasets, you'll need to create a star schema optimized for queries on song play analysis.
+Using the song and log datasets, I created a star schema optimized for queries on song play analysis.
 This includes the following tables.

 #### 1. Fact Table